brreg/brok/README.md

 - **DEV_ENTERPRISE_SYSTEM_ADDRESS**: The Ethereum address for the enterprise system in the development environment (e.g., `"0x0a123..."`).

+**Caution**: Sensitive environment variables such as seed phrases and private keys should be kept secure.
+Never commit them into source control.

 #### The API package

 Create a `.env` file in `packages/api` by copying the `.env.example` file: